niftools/blender_niftools_addon/docs/user/features/shader/index.rst

 The following section describes the available shader options and their settings.

-There are three different kind of shader nodes:
+There are three different kinds of shader nodes:

    * *BS Shader PP Lighting Property*
    * *BS Lighting Shader Property*